-It is a nerve in the thigh that supplies the upper thigh and inner leg, as well as the muscles that extend the knee.
+It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

-The femoral nerve is one of the main peripheral nerves of the lower extremity.
+The femoral nerve is one of the primary peripheral nerves of the lower extremity.

-The nerve enters the femoral triangle passing under the inguinal ligament, just next to the femoral artery.
+The nerve enters the femoral triangle, passing under the inguinal ligament next to the femoral artery.
 In the thigh, the nerve is located in a groove between the iliac muscle and the main psoas, outside the femoral sheath and lateral to the femoral artery.

 After a short journey of about 4 cm in the thigh, the nerve divides into anterior and posterior divisions, separated by the lateral circumflex femoral artery.
 The branches are shown below:

-The Pectineus nerve arises immediately above the inguinal ligament from the medial side of the femoral nerve, and passes behind the femoral sheath to enter the anterior surface of the muscle.
+The Pectineus nerve arises immediately above the inguinal ligament from the medial side of the femoral nerve.
+It passes behind the femoral sheath to enter the anterior surface of the muscle.

 The anterior division supplies the muscle of Sartorius.

 The posterior division supplies the rectus femoris, the three vasti (vastus medialis, vastus lateralis, and vastus intermedius), and genu articularis.
-The genu articularis is supplied by a branch of the nerve to vastus intermedius.
+The genu articularis is supplied by a nerve branch to the vastus intermedius.

-The anterior division emits anterior cutaneous branches: the anterior cutaneous branches are: «intermediate femoral cutaneous nerve» and «medial femoral cutaneous nerve».
-The posterior division emits only one branch, which is the saphenous nerve.
+The anterior division emits anterior cutaneous branches: the anterior cutaneous branches are: «intermediate femoral cutaneous nerve» and «medial femoral cutaneous nerve.» The posterior division emits only one unit, which is the saphenous nerve.

-The hip joint is supplied by the nerve to the rectus femoris.
+The nerve supplies the hip joint to the rectus femoris.

-The knee joint is supplied by nerves to the three vastus.
-The vastus medialis nerve is particularly thick because it contains the proprioceptive fibers of the knee joint.
-This is in accordance with Hilton law.
+Nerves supply the knee joint to the three vastus.
+The vast medial nerve is particularly thick because it contains the proprioceptive fibers of the knee joint.
+This is by Hilton law.

-Branches to the femoral artery and its branches.
+Branches to the femoral artery and its components.

 The femoral nerve supplies some of the muscles in the front of the thigh.